64bitmachine/graphicus-harena/Terrain Rendering/readme.md

 <!-- terrain definition -->
+# Terrain Rendering
+This project renders a terrain using OpenGL.
+Terrain is computed using fault formation algorithm.
+Then FIR filter is applied to the terrain to smoothen the terrain.

 ## Cam Support
 The project includes a camera class that implements a first-person camera.
 The camera can be moved around the scene using the W, A, S, and D keys, and it can be rotated using the mouse.